temee0/Human-Resources-Analytics-Report/README.md

 ## Conclusion
 The total count of employees stands at 1470, comprising 882 male employees and 588 female employees.
 Among them, 46% are married, 32% are single, and 22% are divorced.
 These individuals are distributed across three departments: Research and Development, Sales, and Human Resources, encompassing a total of 11 job roles.

 The total monthly income disbursed to employees amounts to $9,559,309, with an average income of $6,503.
+After downsizing by 117 employees, the company will save $1,653,805 monthly.

 A total of 117 employees have been identified for retrenchment, while 72 are due for promotion.
+After downsizing by 117 employees, the company will save $1,653,805 monthly.

 The longest-serving employee has dedicated 40 years to the company.
 The company"s average lenght of service years is 7 years.

 Regarding proximity to the workplace, an impressive 85% reside within close or very close proximity to the workplace, accounting for 1241 individuals.
 Consequently, 229 employees live further away.